wikimedia/eventgate/README.md

 The Eventbus class is generic enough to be used with any type of validation and event production via function injection.
 The HTTP route that handles POSTing of events needs to have an instantiated Eventbus instance.
-To make this configurable (without actually editing the route code), the route in routes/events.js will look for `app.conf.eventbus_init_module` and require it.
+To make this configurable (without actually editing the route code), the route in routes/events.js will look for `app.conf.eventbus_factory_module` and require it.
 This module is expected to export a single function that takes a `conf` object and a bunyan `logger`.
 The function will return a Promise of an instantiated Eventbus.